Ezhil-Language-Foundation/open-tamil/README.md

 *C-tamil*
 the package under C-tamil provides some of the same functionality as Python 'tamil' but in ISO-C for C/C++ use.

+#Onscreen Keyboard
+Open-tamil provides the keyboard layout in the file 'keyboard/tamil.js' for they jQuery UI plugin.

 #language models
 Basic support for letter unigram, bigram models using UTF-8 based corpora are supported in the package 'ngram/' which supports unigram model at the moment.
 More complex language models are expected to be developed soon.